-A penetration test, or the short form pentest, is an attack on a computer system with the intention of finding security weaknesses, potentially gaining access to it, its functionality and data.
+A penetration test (or, shortly, pentest) entails deploying an attack on a computer system in a controlled environment with the sole intention of uncovering security weaknesses and exploiting them safely to potentially gaining access to the system, its functionality, and data.

-The process involves identifying the target systems and the goal, then reviewing the information available and undertaking available means to attain the goal.
+The process involves identifying the target systems and the goal, then reviewing the accessible information and undertaking available means to attain the goal.